 To visit this charming destination is to travel back in time.
 There are no motor cars on the island other than emergency vehicles.
 The preferred modes of transportation are bicycles and horse & carriage rides.
 The sound of hoofs clomping on the streets and the aroma of fresh baked fudge in the air transport you to a most pleasant time and place.
 You literally feel as though you have traveled back in time.

 On this island there are no hotel or restaurant chains.
 All businesses are privately owned.
 And yes, it is truly an island so the only way to get there is via ferry.

-Be sure to visit Mackinac Island during the summer months, however because all the Clydesdale horses on the whole island are shipped off the island to escape the cold temperatures and harsh conditions.
-After all, the horses are the most beloved creatures on the island, are well taken care of and they deserve a vacation too.
+You need to visit Mackinac Island during the summer months.
+All the Clydesdale horses are shipped off the island for the Winter.
+The horses are the most beloved creatures on the island.

 Thanks for reading!
 Make sure to subscribe and comment.